← Blog

 Why two domains was the wrong shape

-The original split made sense on paper: marketing on a top-level brand, dashboard on the company subdomain, founder ops untouched.
+The original split made sense on paper: marketing on a top-level brand, dashboard on a company subdomain, founder ops untouched.
 In practice, every customer hop crossed a cookie boundary, every shared component lived in two places, and every deploy was a coordination problem.
-Two repos, two Vercel projects, two sets of envs.
+Two repos, two projects, two sets of envs.
 The simpler shape — one repo, one project, two domains aliased — does the same job with a third of the moving parts.

 What changed under the hood